koalaGreener/Character-level-Convolutional-Network-for-Text-Classification-Applied-to-Chinese-Corpus/README.md

 Tensorflow

+(Run this model under CUDA will significantly increase the training speed, Nvidia graphic card required.)

 #Components

 This repository contains the following components:

-Models: Different models setting for various dataset.
+Models: Different model settings for the various dataset.
+There are four different folders, which are 2008_models, Chinese_character, pinyin_formatA, pinyin_formatB.
+2008_models represents the task 1 's model which is applied to Zhang's dataset.
+The other models are all for task 2, and the datasets are constructed for this paper.

 Dataset: The dataset for proposed model.
+The 2008_dataset is constructed by Zhang in his paper, while the 2012_dataset is constructed for this paper, including pinyin format and Chinese character dataset.

 Data Preprocessing: Some source code for data preprocessing, and it can be used to reproduce the dataset using Sogou news articles.